YU88John/serverless-note-taking-app/README.md

 ### 2. Test the APIs

-I have enabled CORS for my API Gateway.
+I have enabled <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html">CORS for my API Gateway</a>.
 You can adjust/disable this configuration based on your usage.
 The CloudFormation template will output two invoke links: CRUD and EmptyBucket.

 Let's test these APIs.
 You can use different tools such as curl.
 However, I will use Postman since it is more convenient.